NeelBhatt/Docs-1/aspnet/aspnetcore/performance/caching/response.md

 no-cache
    Indicates the response **must not** be used by a cache to satisfy any subsequent request (without successful revalidation with the origin server).

+> [!NOTE]
-Note: **Response caching does not cache responses on the web server**.
+> **Response caching does not cache responses on the web server**.
 It differs from [output caching](http://www.asp.net/mvc/overview/older-versions-1/controllers-and-routing/improving-performance-with-output-caching-cs), which would cache responses in memory on the server in earlier versions of ASP.NET and ASP.NET MVC.
 Output caching middleware is planned to be added to ASP.NET Core in a future release.

 Additional HTTP headers used for caching include `Pragma` and `Vary`, which are described below.
 Learn more about [Caching in HTTP from the specification](https://tools.ietf.org/html/rfc7234#section-3).